Oakland Roots SC: Project 51O

 The Oakland Roots reserve team, Project 51O, was launched on December 9, 2019.
 Originally set to compete in the National Premier Soccer League for the 2020 season, the team only played one match, a win over Napa Valley 1839 FC, before the season was halted and eventually cancelled due to COVID-19.

 On September 17, 2020, the team announced it would compete in USL League Two beginning with the 2021 season.
 They eventually would forgo the season and start play in 2022.

 Oakland Soul SC

-On May 24, 2022, Oakland Roots SC launched their women's team, Oakland Soul.
-The Soul will kick off in the USL W League for the 2023 season.
+On May 24, 2022, Oakland Roots SC launched their women's team, Oakland Soul, to play in the USL W League beginning in the 2023 season.
+The team plans to join the USL Super League, a new professional women's league, in 2025 upon completion of a new stadium shared with Roots SC.